 Note: Some of the links below are affiliate links, meaning, at no additional cost to you, Fandom will earn a commission if you click through and make a purchase.

 Have you ever wondered what it’d be like to be Spider-Man?
 Swinging through your neighbourhood, fighting crime, rescuing citizens from burning buildings, exchanging quips with ludicrously costumed villains?
 Sure you have, it’s a dream we all share.
 However, have you ever wondered what it’d cost to be Spider-Man?
 Like, how much one of the extremely limited edition Peter Parker x Tony Stark Spider-Man suits would set you back?
 What, you don’t factor budgetary estimations into your crime-fighting fantasies?

 We asked Tom Holland how much he thought an IRL Spider-Man suit would set him back.

 “I think they cost $130,000.
 If they actually worked?
 Millions of dollars.”

 He’s not wrong, either.
-With Spider-Man: Far From Home in cinemas now, we decided to estimate the price of a fully functional Spider-Man super-suit with all mod cons – the kind that’ll make Iron Man look like a Comic-Con cosplayer.
+With Spider-Man: Far From Home, we decided to estimate the price of a fully functional Spider-Man super-suit with all mod cons – the kind that’ll make Iron Man look like a Comic-Con cosplayer.
 Get your credit card ready!

 Spider-Man’s super-suit has to be as tough as diamond, but also flexible and light – because you can’t swing effortlessly from building to building wearing a suit of armour.
 The strongest material currently known to man is graphene, a tightly-bonded compression of carbon atoms that’s approximately one million times thinner than a piece of paper – two overlaid layers of graphene, forming a material called diamene, could stop a bullet.
 You can keep your bulky Kevlar body-vests, they’re basically an invitation to get shot.